 Projects necessary for the protection of the health and safety of the public, provided that the work is to be performed by or has been ordered to be performed by an agency of the Commonwealth or a political subdivision thereof and provided that advance notice, oral or written, has been given to the Commission or its agent before the commencement of work or within 24 hours after the commencement and provided that the Commission or its agent certifies the work as an emergency project and provided that the work is performed only for the time and place certified by the Commission or its agent for the limited purposes necessary to abate the emergency.
 Upon failure to meet these and other requirements of the Commission, the Commission may, after notice and a public hearing, revoke or modify an emergency project approval and order restoration and mitigation measures.

 3.3 Agriculture

-Work performed for normal maintenance or improvement of land in agricultural and aquacultural use as defined by the Wetlands Protection Act regulations at 310 CMR 10.04.
+Work performed for normal maintenance or improvement of land in agricultural and/or aquacultural use as defined by the Wetlands Protection Act (G.L. c.131, §40; the Act) and regulations thereunder (310 CMR 10.00).